 Chances are, you may have already been asked by some clients whether you accept payments in crypto.
-Or you may be starting to do some freelance work for a decentralized autonomous organization, or DAO, and need to figure out how to manage getting paid in crypto.
+Or you may be starting to do some freelance work for a decentralized autonomous organization, or DAO, and need to figure out how to manage freelancer crypto payment.

 This article will cover: